Best Fishing Shirts with UPF 50+ in 2026: 8 Compared & Ranked

 Sunscreen has a role — for your face, hands, and ears.
 But for your torso, arms, and neck, a UPF shirt is objectively superior.
 It never washes off, never needs reapplication, and covers the areas most prone to prolonged UV exposure during a fishing day.

-2. How We Tested
+2. How We Evaluated

 Fishing shirts have different demands than general hiking or running shirts.
 We weighted our criteria for angler-specific needs: